• Skip to primary navigation

 The ease with which you can clean and maintain your blender can make or break your user experience.

-When it comes to cleaning and maintaining blenders, both plastic and glass have their unique advantages.
+Both plastic and glass have their unique advantages.

-• On the other hand, glass blenders are sturdier, elegant in appearance, and don’t absorb smells like plastic containers do.
-Glass containers are dishwasher safe and can withstand higher temperatures than plastic ones, providing better sterilization during cleaning.
-It’s worth noting that while glass may appear difficult to clean due to its fragility, most manufacturers make their blenders dishwasher safe.
+• On the other hand, glass blenders are sturdier, elegant in appearance, and don't absorb smells like plastic containers do.
+Glass containers are dishwasher safe and can withstand higher temperatures than plastic ones, providing better sterilization during cleaning. while glass may appear difficult to clean due to its fragility, most manufacturers make their blenders dishwasher safe.
 Thus saving you the trouble of complicated manual cleaning techniques.

 As such, when it comes down to selecting a blender based on cleaning and maintenance criteria alone - both plastic and glass serve different purposes depending on user preferences.